opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-usage.md

 Parameter | Type | Description
 :--- | :---| :---
 timeout | Time | Sets the time limit for a response from the node.
-Default is `30s`. cluster_manager_timeout | Time | Sets the time limit for a response from the cluster manager.
+Default is `30s`. master_timeout | Time | Sets the time limit for a response from the master node.
 Default is `30s`.

 #### Sample request